hujhax/austin-improv-wiki/Gloria Rabil Bankler.md

 Gloria studied theater in college at the University of North Carolina at Greensboro.
 In the summer of 2010 her sister-in-law, Faye Bankler Casell, talked her into taking classes at the Hideout Theatre after watching Gloria’s son, Quinn Rabil Bankler, perform in a student showcase.
 Gloria started classes at the Hideout shortly after in a level one class with [[Valerie Ward]].
 She took classes through level four with [[Andy Crouch]], the Hideout Education Director.
 Gloria has performed at The NYC Improv Festival, The Oklahoma Improv Festival, The Improvised Play Festival, Wafflefest, Out of Bounds and Improvaganza Hawaii with [[In Our Prime]].
 She has also performed at The Improvised Play Festival, Wafflefest and Out of bounds with [[Furiously Missing]].

+Gloria is also a wife, mother of two (boys), scripted actor, writer, director and filmmaker.

 ## Troupes
 * [[In Our Prime]]